AY2324S1-CS2113-T17-1/tp/docs/DeveloperGuide.md

 ## Instructions for manual testing

-{::comment}
-{Give instructions on how to do a manual product testing e.g., how to load sample data to be used for testing}
-{:/comment}

 **Note**: This section serves to provide a quick start for manual testing on AthletiCLI.
 This list is not exhaustive.
 Developers are expected to conduct more extensive tests.